SaxonRah/flying_pancakes/README.md

 Obviously mathematical formulas cannot be copyrighted.
 I can not stop you from implementing this math YOURSELF.
 You're welcome to.
-However the implementations provided here are under the license.
+However the whitepaper and implementations provided here are under the license.

 # Probably mathematically wrong, but it's close.
 ## Initial velocity components: